 Let me give you a rundown on how quitting my job to focus on creative endeavors works:

 - I’m living with my parents.
 Yes.
 I’m 24 years old, unemployed, and I like video games.
 I’m becoming a statistic.
 I know.
 Does it help me seem less pathetic to say that I pay rent?

 - I’m very good at saving money.
 As in, I’ve never made more than $10,000 USD in a year.
-In the past 2 years I’ve travelled to China (3 months), Malaysia (1 month), New Zealand (1 month), England and Scotland (5 weeks total).
+In the past 2 years I’ve traveled to China (3 months), Malaysia (1 month), New Zealand (1 month), England and Scotland (5 weeks total).
 If you’re interested, Nomadic Matt will get you started.
 Author’s note: I hope to make more than 10K in 2018.

 - I worked.
 This summer I worked 60+ hours a week at two jobs just to fund my U.K. travels.
 I had leftover money when I returned home and one of my part-time jobs was waiting for me.
 So for the past 2 months I worked there and tried to pay off as much credit card debt/student loans as I could while saving for these next few months.

 If my parents did not let me stay with them, I’d likely be working some low-wage job that drains most of my energy.
 I’d be coming home from work and flipping on the TV or plugging in the GameCube.
 And every month I’d be giving more than half my income to some apartment I don’t even like.
 So basically, my parents are awesome.

 Now, if you don’t mind, I’d like to talk about my plans for the coming months.